 It makes sense for OCR to use the definition, too.
 It will provide critical guidance that the agency has lacked to this point, regarding how anti-Semitism is expressed today, including on our college campuses.

 Critics claim that using this definition will stifle free speech and make criticism of Israel illegal.
 Nonsense.
 OCR will and must continue to enforce Title VI consistent with the First Amendment.
 Also, the legal standards that OCR applies in deciding Title VI cases will not change.
 Hate groups like Students for Justice in Palestine will still be free to criticize Israel.

 Critics also minimize the problem of campus anti-Semitism.
 But numerous studies document how prevalent the problem is, including a 2015 study by Brandeis University.
 In a 2016 follow-up report, Brandeis identified several “hot spots”—campuses where anti-Semitism and anti-Israel sentiment are particularly acute.
 Rutgers and many University of California campuses were among them.

 OCR’s decision in the ZOA’s case against Rutgers is thus an important and promising development.
 With an accurate and widely used definition of anti-Semitism as a helpful guide, OCR should finally live up to its mandate to protect Jewish students from harassment and discrimination.
 Universities will get the message that they can no longer tolerate and must respond to anti-Semitism with the vigorousness they show when other groups are targeted.
 And Jewish students should finally be afforded the learning environment they are legally entitled to and that every student deserves.

-Susan B. Tuchman is the director of the Zionist Organization of America’s Center for Law and Justice.
-Morton Klein is the national president of the Zionist Organization of America.
+Susan B. Tuchman is director of the Zionist Organization of America’s Center for Law and Justice.
+Morton A. Klein is the national president of the Zionist Organization of America.